jessimic/LowEnergyNeuralNetwork/README.md

 		- Ending position cut, parser arg
 		- Energy maximum, parser arg
 		- Energy minimum, parser arg
+	- MUST shuffle if using NUM_OUT > 1
+    - Functionality:
 	    - Can output more than 1 file, to split events between (so files are not so large)
-	- MUST shuffle if using NUM_OUT > 1
+        - Can split into train/test/validate
+        - Can take in already transformed data or not transformed
 	- Outputs `features_DC`, `features_IC`, `labels`, `num_pulses_per_dom`, `trigger_time`, and optional `reco_labels` to use for statitics/comparisons later

+- ` create_training_file_perDOM_nocuts.py`
+    - Very similar to `i3_to_hdf5.py` but doesn't have the same cuts applied
+    - Old version of pulling i3 to hdf5
+    - Does not apply MaxAbs transform!

 - `cut_concat_transform_separate.py`
+    - Part of old pipeline.
+May be useful without transform

 - `cut_concat_separate_files.py`